smith-chem-wisc/FlashLFQ/README.md

 FlashLFQ is an ultrafast label-free quantification algorithm for mass-spectrometry proteomics.

 # Requirements
-Input is a tab-separated value (TSV) text file of MS/MS identifications, in addition to one or more raw data files.
-Currently, .mzML and .raw files are supported.
+Input is a tab-separated value (TSV) text file of MS/MS identifications, in addition to one or more bottom-up mass spectra files.
+Currently, .mzML and .raw file formats are supported.
 [Thermo MSFileReader](https://thermo.flexnetoperations.com/control/thmo/search?query=MSFileReader+3.0+SP2) is required to read Thermo .raw files.
 The version of MSFileReader that we recommend installing is v3.0 SP2.
 A 64-bit machine running Microsoft Windows is also required to run the standalone version of FlashLFQ.

 # Download
 To download the latest standalone version of FlashLFQ, go [here](https://github.com/smith-chem-wisc/FlashLFQ/releases/latest).
 Click the FlashLFQ.zip file and extract the contents to a desired location on your computer.
+Run either the GUI.exe for the graphical interface, or the CMD.exe for the command-line version.

 Alternatively, FlashLFQ is bundled into MetaMorpheus, which can be downloaded [here](https://github.com/smith-chem-wisc/MetaMorpheus).
 MetaMorpheus is a full-featured GUI proteomics software suite that features mass-calibration, PTM-discovery, search algorithms, and FlashLFQ built in.

 # Usage
 FlashLFQ can be used as a command-line program or in a graphical user interface (GUI).
 It is also built into the MetaMorpheus GUI (see [MetaMorpheus](https://github.com/smith-chem-wisc/MetaMorpheus)).

+To use the GUI version, simply drag and drop identification file(s) and spectra file(s), edit your settings in the menu in the top left, define your experimental design if you are normalizing, and then click "Run FlashLFQ".
+See **Graphical User Interface (GUI)** section.

 To use the FlashLFQ standalone command-line version, run the "CMD.exe" program with command-line arguments.
 At minimum, the --idt (the identification file) and --rep (the spectra file repository) must be specified.

+If you want to normalize results using the command-line, you must create an experimental design TSV file and place it in the directory with your spectra files.

 Preferably, when specifying a filepath, use the absolute file path inside of quotes.
 Examples are listed below.